Commonwealth Avenue (Boston): History

 The Commonwealth Avenue Mall was designed by Arthur Delevan Gilman.
 Frederick Law Olmsted designed the Newton portion of Commonwealth Avenue and included the parkway as part of the Emerald Necklace park system.
 The first statue on the Commonwealth Avenue Mall was erected in 1865 at Arlington Street.

 The Newton end of the roadway was constructed in 1895 with a line of the Middlesex and Boston Street Railway in the median.
 In 1923, the stretch of Commonwealth Avenue between Warren Street and Sutherland Road became the first street paved with concrete in Boston.
 Streetcar service was cut back to its present terminus at the Boston border in 1930 and buses last ran on Commonwealth Avenue in 1976.
 An amusement park and ballroom known as Norumbega Park was built at the end of the line on the Charles River in 1897 to increase streetcar patronage.
 The eastern half of the Newton section of the road is listed on the National Register of Historic Places as the Commonwealth Avenue Historic District.
 The mall that includes the landscape features, monuments, street furniture and fences that are bounded by Kenmore Street, Arlington Street and Commonwealth Avenue was designated as a Boston Landmark by the Boston Landmarks Commission in 1978.

 The addition of protected bike lanes between the BU Bridge and Packards Corner in 2020 resulted in a tripling of bikeshare usage along that segment.

-Statuary
+Commonwealth Avenue Mall statues

 Starting at the Public Garden and going westward, the following statues can be seen on the mall: